David Erskine (dramatist): Life

 Erskine, the natural son of David Erskine, 11th Earl of Buchan, was born in 1772.
-In early life he bore a captain's commission in the 31st foot, and also belonged to the York rangers.
+In early life, he bore a captain's commission in the 31st foot, and also belonged to the York Rangers.
 On the reduction of the 31st regiment, he was appointed a professor at the Royal Military College, Sandhurst.
-The Earl of Munster was there placed under his tuition, as were others of William IV's children, and at their request Erskine received the honour of knighthood on 11 September 1830.
+The Earl of Munster was there placed under his tuition, as were others of William IV's children, and at their request, Erskine received the honour of knighthood on 11 September 1830.

-His father died in 1829, and bequeathed to him for life the whole of his unentailed estates, including Dryburgh Abbey, Berwickshire, which thenceforth became his permanent residence.
+His father died in 1829 and bequeathed to him for life the whole of his unentailed estates, including Dryburgh Abbey, Berwickshire, which thenceforth became his permanent residence.
 Erskine, who was F.S.A.
-Scot., director of the Royal Academy of Edinburgh, and one of the founders of the Scottish Military and Naval Academy in that city, died on 22 October 1837, aged 65.
+Scot., director of the Royal Academy of Edinburgh, and one of the founders of the Scottish Naval and Military Academy in that city, died on 22 October 1837, aged 65.

 On 17 November 1798 he married his cousin, Elizabeth, second daughter of Thomas, lord Erskine, and after her death, 2 August 1800, he married secondly a Miss Ellis.